mdibella-dev/mdb-theme-gutenberg/README.md

 * New: Add template for single blog posts
 * New: Add portfolio style to cover block
 * New: Add theme.json element section in basic.scss
+* New: Add hash symbol to publication keywords
 * Improve: Enhance changelog with links to issues
 * Improve: Add better CSS support for plugin wp-typography
 * Improve: Remove support for download-container